ethereum/ethereum-org-website/src/content/nft/index.md

 The 87 897 validators running from home gives us 16 300 users consuming ~1.64 megawatt of energy.

 The rest of the validators are run by custodial stakers such as exchanges and staking services.
 It can be assumed that they use 100w per 5.5 validators.
-This is a gross overestimate to be on the safe side.
+This is a gross overestimation to be on the safe side.

 In total, Ethereum on proof-of-stake therefore consumes something on the order of 2.62 megawatt, which is about the same as a small American town.